mwa-templates/template-maven-pom-project/README.md

 Besides doing some basic settings (like "Wikis", "Projects", "Issues", "Merge buttons", etc.), you need to add the following repository secret:

-	GH_TOKEN
+	GH_WORKFLOW_TOKEN

 This must be a personal access token with the scopes `repo` and `write:packages`.
-It is used as a replacement for the workflows' own `GITHUB_TOKEN` because the latter does not trigger new workflows after pushing code changes (which some workflows do).
+It is used in workflows instead of `GITHUB_TOKEN` (which is provided by GitHub) because the latter does not trigger new workflows after pushing code changes with it.

 ### Upload to an additional Maven repository